 5. Create A Savings Account

 Creating a dedicated savings account also makes it easier to build an emergency fund.
 Even small, consistent contributions can add up over time.
-If you’re unsure how to start saving while managing everyday expenses, this guide on budgeting and saving toward an emergency fund explains simple ways to build financial protection.
+If you’re unsure how to start saving while managing everyday expenses, our guide explains why do you think it is recommended that you save 3-6 months of expenses in your emergency fund?

 6. Live Within Your Means